Ernie Renzel: Early life

 Renzel held a wide range of interests throughout his life including economics, athletics and classical Greek philosophy.

-He was married to his wife, Emily Hillebrand for 63 years, until her death in 1999.
+He married Edwina Ewing in Carmel-by-the-Sea in May 1929.
+They were divorced in March 1931.
+He then married Emily Hillebrand in Reno, Nevada on November 22, 1935.
+They lived together until her death in 1999.
+They had five children.

+On September 23, 2010, the residence where they resided, now recognized as the Ernest & Emily Renzel House, was listed on the National Register of Historic Places.

 San Jose Mineta International Airport

-Ernie Renzel became an important advocate for the establishment and development of a new airport to serve San Jose and the surrounding region.
-Renzel personally scouted land for his project.
-Renzel located a suitable site, which at the time was a ranch, for the future airport in the late 1930s.
-He negotiated a price with the ranch owner in order to purchase the land.
-Renzel then championed a citywide ballot measure in 1940, which passed, in order to pay for the land acquisition.
+Renzel became an important advocate for the establishment and development of a new airport to serve San Jose and the surrounding region.
+He personally scouted land for his project.
+In 1939, Renzel led a group that negotiated an option to buy 483 acre of the Stockton Ranch from the Crocker family, to be the site of San Jose's airport.
+Renzel led the effort to pass a city bond measure to pay for the land in 1940, which passed, in order to pay for the land acquisition.
+In 1945, test pilot James M. Nissen and two partners leased about 16 acre of this land to build a runway, hangar and office building for a flight school.
+When the city of San Jose decided to develop a municipal airport, Nissen sold his share of the aviation business and became San Jose's first airport manager.
+In 1949, the San Jose Municipal Airport was inaugurated.
+Renzel presided over the civic celebration commemorating the first airline flight.
+Renzel and Nissen were instrumental in the development of San Jose Municipal Airport over the next few decades, culminating with the 1965 opening of what later became Terminal C.

 Renzel remained actively involved in the airport, even after its expansion from a municipal airport into San Jose International Airport.
 He served as airport commissioner from 1969 until 1977.
 He oversaw much of the expansion of the airport during his tenure as commissioner.

 Renzel was honored for his work in establishing Norman Y. Mineta San Jose International Airport with a bust of his image, which was dedicated in Terminal C in 1994.
-In 2004, the airport's airfield, which includes all of the airport's taxiways and runways, were renamed in his honor.
+In 2004, the airport's airfield, which includes all of the airport's taxiways and runways, were renamed in his honor as the "Ernest Renzel Field."